openmediavault/openmediavault-docs/services.rst

 	Users *not belonging to that group* can't log in to the FTP server.

 Home Folders
-	There is not straightforward way of doing this in the |webui|, but if you really need home folders for FTP, you can change the default vroot path with environmental variable
+	There is not straightforward way of doing this in the |webui|, but if you really need home folders for FTP, you can change the default vroot path with environmental variable ``OMV_PROFTPD_MODAUTH_DEFAULTROOT=“~”``.

-	``OMV_PROFTPD_MODAUTH_DEFAULTROOT=“~”``

 	What will happen here if users will log in straight into their home folders.
 If you add shared folders to the server they will be displayed inside the user home folder plus any other folder present in their home folder.

 LetsEncrypt